Vaalco on track for FSO deployment offshore Gabon

 Back in August 2021, Vaalco signed a binding letter of intent (LOI) with World Carrier Offshore Services to provide and operate an FSO unit to replace the existing BW Offshore-owned FPSO Petroleo Nautipa, which has been operating on the Etame Marin field for Vaalco since 2002.
 The terms of the agreement, approved by the Etame joint owners, stipulated that World Carrier would provide and operate the Cap Diamant, a double-hull crude tanker – which was built in 2001 – as an FSO.

-In its statement on Tuesday, Vaalco provided an update on the Etame field reconfiguration in conjunction with the replacement of the existing FPSO with the FSO, anticipating that all of the associated engineering, long-lead equipment and relevant contracts are proceeding in line with the project timelines and expected delivery schedules for the deployment of the FSO in the third quarter of 2022.
+In its statement on Tuesday, Vaalco provided an update on the Etame field reconfiguration in conjunction with the replacement of the existing FPSO with the FSO, anticipating that all of the associated engineering, long-lead equipment and relevant contracts were proceeding in line with the project timelines and expected delivery schedules for the deployment of the FSO in the third quarter of 2022.

 George Maxwell, Vaalco’s Chief Executive Officer, remarked: “We are pleased that the field reconfiguration and FSO conversion are moving along on time and within budget.”